docsifyjs/docsify/docs/README.md

 ### Markdown parser

-Docsify uses [marked](https://github.com/chjj/marked) to parse markdown, we can configure it
+Docsify uses [marked](https://github.com/chjj/marked) to parse markdown.
+We can configure it

 ```js
 window.$docsify = {